Terms of Use

 4.1.
 WAIVER OF WARRANTIES.

 4.1.1.
 CORERECON MAKES NO GUARANTEES OR WARRANTIES, IMPLIED OR EXPLICIT, OTHER THAN THOSE SPECIFICALLY IDENTIFIED ABOVE, TO THE CUSTOMER OR ITS AGENTS, REGARDING THE PRODUCTS OR SERVICES PROVIDED UNDER OR PURSUANT TO THIS CONTRACT.
-SUCH IMPLIED WARRANTS NOT PROVIDED INCLUDE, BUT ARE NOT LIMITED TO, THE IMPLIED WARRANTY OF MERCHANTABILITY, THE IMPLIED USE OF FITNESS FOR A PARTICULAR PURPOSE, OR OTHER SUCH WARRANTIES.
+SUCH IMPLIED WARRANTS NOT PROVIDED INCLUDE, BUT ARE NOT LIMITED TO, THE IMPLIED WARRANTY OF MERCHANTABILITY, THE IMPLIED WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE, OR OTHER SUCH WARRANTIES.

 4.1.2.
 SUCH A WAIVER OF WARRANTIES DOES NOT APPLY TO ANY MANUFACTURER’S WARRANTIES PROVIDED BY THE MANUFACTURER, DISTRIBUTOR, DESIGNER, OR OTHER PARTY INVOLVED IN THE MANUFACTURING, SHIPPING, MARKETING, OR INSTALLATION OF SUCH GOODS.